5 Tough Indoor Houseplants

 • Would a different plant make a difference?

-I know that I have my definition.
 To some it may just be survival no matter what the plant looks like.
 To others it may just be a plant that will work for them.

 If you have a difficult time trying to choose a plant for your home or have experienced trouble growing house plants indoors try some of these.

-Aspidistra – Also called the "Cast Iron Plant"
+Aspidistra – The “Cast Iron Plant”

 This plant goes back to the Victorian times.
 A durable upright plant with wide dark green leaves.
 Very slow growing and reaches a height up to 30 inches.
 Not a lot of growers produce the plant because of its slow growing.